-SOFTWARE STORE TERM
+SOFTWARE STORE TERMS

-This Agreement and the provision of the Software through any Software Store (including the purchase of V.C. or V.G.) is subject to the additions set forton or in or required by the applicable forms and spliciable forms and conditions are incorporated herein by the orderence.
-Cleanors in or responsible or lateral or by our orary condition are incorporated herein by the orderence.
-Cleanors is not responsible to you grow provided and or hard-related charges or other charges or fees related to your purchase transactions within the Software or through a Software Store.
-All such transactions are administered by the Software Store, not Licensor expressly disclaims any liability for any such transactions, and you garget that you selemently regarding all transactions is from or through such Software Store.
+This Agreement and the provision of the Software through any Software Store (including the purchase of VC or VG) is subject to the additional terms and conditions set forth on or in or required by the applicable Software Store and all such applicable terms and conditions are incorporated herein by this reference.
+Licensor is not responsible or liable to you for any credit card or bank-related charges or other charges or fees related to your purchase transactions within the Software or through a Software Store.
+All such transactions are administered by the Software Store, not Licensor. expressly disclaims any liability for any such transactions, and you agree that your sole remedy regarding all transactions is from or through such Software Store.

-This Agreement is obley between you and Licensor, and not with any Software Store.
+This Agreement is solely between you and Licensor, and not with any Software Store.
 You acknowledge that the Software Store has no obligation to furnish any maintenance or support services to you in connection with the Software.
 Except for the foregoing, to the maximum extent permitted by applicable law, the Software Store will have no other warranty obligation whatsoever with respect to the Software.
-Any claim in connection with the Software related to product labelity, a failure to conform to applicable legislar or regulatory requirements, claims under consumer protection or similar legislation or intellectual property infringement are governed by this Agreement, and the Software Store is not responsible for such claims.
-You must comply with the Software Store are already that the Software Store applicable device that you own or control.
-You represent that you are not located in any U.S. -embargoed countries or other geographical areas or on the U.S. Treasury Department's list of Specially Designated Nationals or the U.S. Department of Commerce Demiced Person's list of Control List.
-The Software Store is although any of the Software Store any Control Person Store and any enteror store applicable and are required.
+Any claim in connection with the Software related to product liability, a failure to conform to applicable legal or regulatory requirements, claims under consumer protection or similar legislation or intellectual property infringement are governed by this Agreement, and the Software Store is not responsible for such claims.
+You must comply with the Software Store Terms of Service and any other Software Store applicable rules or policies.
+The license to the Software is a non-transferable license to use the Software only on an applicable device that you own or control.
+You represent that you are not located in any U.S.-embargoed countries or other geographical areas or on the U.S. Treasury Department's list of Specially Designated Nationals or the U.S. Department of Commerce Denied Person's list or Entity List.
+The Software Store is a third-party beneficiary to this Agreement and may enforce this Agreement against you.